Oat meal with cherries (1 piece)

 Choose Steel-Cut Oats

-Opt for steel-cut oats instead of instant oats since they are less processed, leading to a more gradual rise in blood sugar.
+Opt for steel-cut oats instead of instant oats.
+They are less processed and digest more slowly, helping to stabilize blood sugar.

 Discover